afondiel/computer-science-notebook/README.md

 ## Topics & Industries

-You will find a variety of topics accross software development cycle including requirements, design, programming languages, and testing.
-You will also find research papers and notebooks about AI, [Prompt Engineering & LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics, and more.
+From programming languages, design patterns, and testing to more advanced topics such as Data Science, and computer vision.
+You will also find the latest research papers and notebooks about AI, ML, DL, LLMs, IoT, robotics, and more.

 ## Usage